wikimedia/eventgate/README.md

 can optionally be prefixed with `schema_base_uri` and suffixed with `schema_file_extension`.
 The default `schema_uri_field` is '$schema'.
-If you use the defaults, all of your events should have a `$schema` field set to a resolvable schema URI.
-IMPORTANT: The event's schema URI should match EXACTLY what is set for the JSONSchema `$id`.
+If you use the defaults, all of your events should have a `$schema` field set to a resolvable schema URI.  *IMPORTANT*: The event's schema URI should match EXACTLY what is set for the JSONSchema `$id`.
 The event validator implementation will cache compiled schemas by the value of the schema's `$id`.
 If this is not set properly, schemas may not be cached, and each event will result in